psekowsk-pl/xopero_task/README.md

   }
 ```
 2. Configure the configuration.api.json and configuration.ui.json files according to your needs.
+3. Compile the solution.
-3. Open the terminal and enter the path to the main folder: XOPERO_task.
+4. Open the terminal and enter the path to the main folder: XOPERO_task.
-4. Install the browsers used by Playwright, using the following command:
+5. Install the browsers used by Playwright, using the following command:
 ```
 dotnet tool install --global Microsoft.Playwright.CLI playwright install
 ```
-5. Compile the solution.
+6. Compile the solution.
-6. Run tests in Test Explorer or by using this command:
+7. Run tests in Test Explorer or by using this command:
 ```
 dotnet test
 ```